Our serverless API uses API Gateway and it gives us some auto-generated endpoints. We would like to configure them to use a scheme like

 api.my-domain.com or something similar.
 This can take a few different steps through the AWS Console, but it is pretty straightforward to configure through Seed.

-Head over to our app settings.
+Head over to our app settings in Seed.

 Here click on Edit Custom Domains.

 Seed will pull up any domains you have configured in Route 53.

 Hit Select a domain and you should see a list of all your Route 53 domains.
 Select the one you intend to use.
 And fill in the sub-domain and base path.
 For example, you could use